Juxtap0se/Juxtap0se/README.md

 # Hello, I'm Kai
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A cybersecurity student with a passion for technology!
+A Tech enthusiast with a passion for cybersecurity!

 ## About Me